Ireland relishing Australia clash - Balbirnie

 Ireland's game against Afghanistan and the match between Australia and England were washed out on Friday as rain fell at the MCG.

-Ireland sit third and Australia fourth in a tight Group One - a point separates the six sides - as they prepare for their penultimate game with only the top two going through to the semis.
+Following pacesetters New Zealand's win over Sri Lanka on Saturday, Ireland sit third and Australia fourth in a tight Group One as they prepare for their penultimate game with only the top two going through to the semis.

-Ireland end their group campaign against group leaders New Zealand on Friday, while Australia take on Afghanistan, with both matches in Adelaide.
+Ireland end their group campaign against New Zealand on Friday, while Australia take on Afghanistan, with both matches in Adelaide.

 "Playing the world champions in their own backyard is something pretty special," Balbirnie said.